 On Saturday, we took a drive over to Coventry to the Ricoh Arena to watch Monster Jam.
-It’s a motorsport that is larger than life, with trucks on the biggest wheels you’ve ever seen drive around the arena and perform stunts to entertain the crowds.
-My six year old Olly was so excited to see the action up close, he has cars and trucks at home and often performs similar stunts so to see it in real life was really exciting.
+It’s a motorsport that is larger than life.
+With trucks on the biggest wheels you’ve ever seen drive around the arena and perform stunts to entertain the crowds.
+My six year old son was so excited to see the action up close.
+He has cars and trucks at home and often performs similar stunts so to see it in real life was really exciting.

 We took our seats in the arena and we could see the ‘stage’ was set for an afternoon of muddy action.
 The stage was a large muddy field with mud ramps ready for the trucks to perform on.
 It wasn’t long until the action began and it was loud.
 These Monster trucks are huge and their engines are incredibly loud.
 We knew it would be loud beforehand so Olly had his ear defenders with him and wore them for the entire show.